vegardkv/gridijkstra/README.md

-# gridijkstra
+`gridijkstra` is a Python package for 2D grid-based path-planning

-Python package wrapping scipy's dijkstra with a grid-based interface
+The package wraps scipy's dijkstra with a grid-oriented interface:

 ```python
 >>> import gridijkstra